rocky-linux/documentation/docs/books/nvchad/marksman.md

 nvim ~/.config/nvim/lua/custom/configs/lspconfig.lua
 ```

-And edit the *local servers* string, which will look as follows when the edit is complete:
+And edit the *local servers* string, which will look as follows when completed:

 ```lua
 local servers = { "html", "cssls", "tsserver", "clangd", "marksman" }